What is Melatonin?

 Can You Mix Melatonin and Alcohol?

+Can you mix alcohol and melatonin?
 The risks of melatonin and alcohol are even more significant with pregnant women and breastfeeding mothers, which may affect the baby.
 Individuals with other health conditions such as bleeding disorders, diabetes, and high blood pressure are at significant risk of melatonin alcohol interaction.

+What happens if you mix melatonin and alcohol?
 Please note that alcohol’s effects vary from person to person, no matter the amount consumed.
 This is based on a number of unique factors, such as genetics, age, and other health conditions you have.
 Individuals taking the following over-the-counter (OTC) and prescription drugs are at higher risk for problems when combined with melatonin and alcohol.

 Alcohol is a blood thinner.
 If you take blood thinner medications, such as warfarin (Coumadin), alcohol stops your body from properly digesting the medication and could lead to serious bleeding, such as stomach bleeding or a brain bleed.
 Since both alcohol and anticoagulant drugs reduce the clotting ability of the blood, consuming them together can magnify their effects and increase your risk of stroke.
 A small study also suggested melatonin could have a similar effect on blood thinners.